Be Tick Aware

 For our part, we will do our best to ensure that children remain suitably clothed for the outdoors and if we do find an attached tick whilst your child is at the club, we will remove it immediately using the tick remover and inform you of the incident so you are able to look out for the symptoms of Lyme disease and access treatment if needed.

-Please see video below for the correct method of removing ticks.
 It is not recommended that you use tweezers, matches, petroleum jelly etc as there is a greater chance of any infection being passed on.